 To visit this venue, we took a 2-hour train journey to Šiauliai, in northern Lithuania.
 The origin of the practice of leaving crosses on the hill is uncertain, but it is believed that the first crosses were placed on the former Domantai hill fort after the 1831 Uprising.

 To some visitors, the journey to the Hill of Crosses is like a pilgrimage.
 Over the generations, the venue has come to signify the peaceful and stoicism of Lithuanian Catholicism despite the threats it faced throughout history.

-A shop at the venue sells many variation of crosses for visitors to place at the site.
+A shop at the venue sells many variations of crosses for visitors to place at the site.
 My cross reads “God.
 Takes Care of Us” in the Lithuanian language.

 Over the generations, not only crosses and crucifixes but statues of the Virgin Mary, carvings of Lithuanian patriots and thousands of tiny effigies and rosaries have been left behind by Catholic pilgrims.
 The exact number of crosses is unknown, but estimates put it at about 55,000 in 1990 to 550,000 currently and counting.

 Choose where you want to place your cross and perhaps return someday.
-This will be one of the your trip highlights off the beaten track to Vilnius , Lithuania.
+This will be one of your trip highlights off the beaten track to Vilnius.

 Birch Tree Sap – Life’s Miracle Water

 Lithuania is situated within the so-called mixed forest belt with a high percentage of broad leaves and mixed conifer-broad leaved stands.
 Most of the forests – especially spruce and birch – often grow in mixed stands.
 The picture above shows a section of certified organic birch forest.

 Gintaras Didziokas, CEO of the company, presenting their products.
 The company have been bringing the goodness of Birch Tree Sap to the region including several other popular beverages and baby food brands.